tezos/tezos-mirror/docs/introduction/howtouse.rst

 the fee offered versus the gas and fees of other transactions.

-If you are happy with the gas and storage of your transaction you can run it for real, however it is always a good idea to set explicit limit for both.
-The transaction fails if the limits are passed.
+If you are happy with the gas and storage of your transaction you can run it for real, however it is always a good idea to set an explicit limit for both.
+The transaction fails if any of the two limits are passed.

 ::